yiqun-liu/Algo-Lab-ETHz/README.md

 I write code at computer rooms and also on my laptop, so I created this repo mainly to sync my working environment.
 (At least for now, I have no time to keep the repo 'tidy' and my codes sufficiently readable.)

-All public codes have passed online judge.
+All final version codes have passed online judge (If there are several versions of solution, the one suffixed by greatest number is the final version).

-## TODO

-- Upload previous codes & notes

-- Rewrite PotW - "Attack of the Clones" using Yu Fei's idea
-- Use binary search to accelerate W7 - radiation
-- Implement TA's idea, "From Russia With Love"

 ## Index

 ### Week 6